Marcellis/mad-codelabs/docs/level3-task2/level3-task-2.md

 ## Requirements

 We need to build an application where you can manage all the portals (websites) you need for your study: a recyclerview is used to manage this list.
 The other screen is responsible for adding a portal.
+The app should use Fragments.
 The portals don’t currently need to be stored, that is something we will learn in the next level.
 This is an example of how the end result should look:

 <img src="assets/level3task2.gif" width="265" height="450"/>